MQ37/layoutguard/spec.md

 1. Overview

-layout-guard is a command-line interface (CLI) tool designed to automate visual regression testing for web applications.
+layoutguard is a command-line interface (CLI) tool designed to automate visual regression testing for web applications.
 It uses Playwright to drive a browser, execute user-defined scenarios, take screenshots, and compare them against previously approved "golden" snapshots stored in a central .layoutguard directory.

 The primary goal is to provide developers with a simple, configuration-driven way to catch unintended UI layout changes, preventing visual bugs from reaching production.
 2. Core Features